AAspCodes/tiktotube/README.md

 ### TODO:
 - The main challenge of this project implementing tiktok_scrapper.py and the use of selenium.

-- [ ] a better way to manage our enviroments beyond a requirements.txt file
+- [ ] Perhaps Find a better way to manage our enviroments beyond just a requirements.txt file
+- [ ] Implement getting desired video urls from tiktok.com
+- [ ] Implement entering urls to Snaptik and downloading videos
+- [ ] connecting video concat to run after tiktok scrapper